Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Here’s what typically comes next:

-Your ABA behavioral assessment becomes the foundation of your child’s care.
+Your ABA behavioral assessment can become the foundation of your child’s care plan.

 What to expect in Whitby and the Durham Region